edinburgh-napier/set09121/labs/lab5/pacman2.md

 We use templates here to do four major things.

 1. Create a component of any `<specified>` type `T`(line 4).
-    - consider this as simple algebra, T is a variable in our formula, and our formula is this while function.
+    - consider this as simple algebra, T is a variable in our formula, and our formula is this whole function.
-    - imagine anyplace that T is used, replace it with a type: like `int` or `movement_component`
+    - imagine any place that T is used, replace it with a type: like `int` or `movement_component`
 2. Check that the specified type is actually a component (line 3)
 3. Pass any parameters to the component constructor. (line 4)
 4. Add the built component into the entity component list (line 5)